 A predissertation research requirement demonstrating a set of research competencies is required.
 It is highly desirable for the student to use the requirements in a way that will advance their dissertaion research.

-- Each student in a doctoral program must engage in full-time study beyond the master's degree or equivalent at the University in at least two sessions after admission to the advanced program.
+Each student in the doctoral program must engage in study of at least 9 credits per term at the University in at least two sessions after admission to the advanced program.
 This requirement is designed to insure for each doctoral student a sustained period of intensive intellectual growth.
-For this purpose a student will enroll in full-time study (9 credits) taken in each of two sessions, or in a regular session and a summer session, not necessarily consecutive, which must be completed satisfactorily, except as indicated here:

 Admission to Candidacy